 The fit test determines if the respirator forms a complete seal with the person’s face.
-It must be performed with the same make, model, style and size of the respirator that will be used when handling pesticides.
+It must be performed with the same make, model, style, and size of the respirator that will be used when handling pesticides.
 The person conducting the fit test must have completed the appropriate respiratory protection training.
 Additionally, for qualitative fit tests, the person administering the test must be able to prepare test solutions, calibrate equipment and perform tests properly, recognize invalid tests, and ensure that test equipment is in proper working order.
-OSHA does not offer a training or issue a physical card or certificate indicating a person is qualified to conduct this type of test.
+OSHA does not offer training or issue a physical card or certificate indicating a person is qualified to conduct this type of test.
 Although they are not required by OSHA, there are a number of training opportunities to obtain a fit testing certificate.
-Click here for full explanation of OSHA approved fit testing options.
+Click here for a full explanation of OSHA-approved fit testing options.

 There are two types of tests, qualitative and quantitative:

 - The qualitative test is pass/fail and relies on the employee’s sense of taste and smell to detect a substance introduced into an enclosure (video example found here: https://youtu.be/5p28dC5CB8Q).
 This type is designed primarily for half-face respirators.